 Meaning of retired hurt in cricket

-As per the Marylebone Cricket Club’s (MCC) laws of cricket, a batter is deemed retired hurt if he/she is unable to continue their innings because of illness, injury or any other unavoidable cause.
+As per the Marylebone Cricket Club’s (MCC) laws of cricket, a batter is deemed retired hurt or absent hurt if he/she is unable to continue their innings because of illness, injury or any other unavoidable cause.
 A consultation with the on-field umpire is sought before being granted to withdraw from their innings.

 Can a retired hurt batter bat again?

-A retired hurt batter is permitted to return to the crease if they recover before their team’s innings end.
+A retired hurt batter or absent hurt is permitted to return to the crease if they recover before their team’s innings end.
 However, it must be noted that retired hurt batter can resume his/her innings only at the fall of a wicket or the retirement of another batter in their respective team.

 What is the main difference between retired hurt and retired out in cricket?